onkernel/kernel-nextjs-template/README.md

 ## How It Works

 1. **Browser Creation**: When you click "Run Browser Automation", the API route creates a headless browser using the Kernel SDK
-2. **Playwright Connection**: The code connects Playwright to the Kernel browser via CDP (Chrome DevTools Protocol)
+2. **CDP Connection**: Connect to the Kernel browser via CDP (Chrome DevTools Protocol) using your preferred automation framework
-3. **Script Execution**: A simple Playwright script navigates to onkernel.com and retrieves the page title
+3. **Script Execution**: Your automation script navigates to any URL and performs actions
 4. **Cleanup**: The browser is automatically deleted after the script completes

 ## Code Structure